ShawnBaek/shawnbaek/README.md

 ## PROFESSIONAL SUMMARY

-Dedicated **Software Engineer** with exceptional problem-solving skills, API design expertise, and a robust UX foundation (6 years as a UX Engineer).
+Dedicated **Software Engineer** specialized in iOS fileds with exceptional problem-solving skills, API design expertise, and a robust UX foundation (6 years as a UX Engineer).
 Effective communicator and collaborative professional, adept at swiftly grasping new knowledge.
 Specializes in app architecture, user-facing UI development, specification (Requirement Analysis and Documentation), and iOS app performance tuning.

 - Large Scale Mobile App Development
 - Proficient in Object-Oriented Programming (OOP) Design